inaemin/fe-sprint-my-agora-states-in-react/README.md

 - Responsive website.
 If width is more than 1000px, change to landscape mode.
 - Textbox height automatically changes, if line-break happens.
 - If already answered, answer part is collapsible.
 Turns green when mouse hovers, outline changes when mouse clicks.
-- After submitting the form, re-render the list instantly.
-Not sending POST request to server yet, so it disappears when refreshed.
+- After submitting the form, re-renders the list instantly and sends POST request to server.